Inn by the Sea

 The Spa provides a haven for those who like to indulge in a bit of pampering.
 Unique products have been created using local resources, mostly sea based, to leave you feeling fresh and relaxed.
 There is a wonderful selection of treatments on offer, private steam rooms, an experience shower, and an oversized soaking tub.

 Inn by the Sea and the surrounding area is rich in scenic and recreational opportunities.
 Outdoor enthusiasts will enjoy a hundred outdoor activities like fishing, boating, sports of many kinds, and exploring nature.
-Culture vultures will find music, theatre, museums and more just a few minutes away in Portland.
+Culture vultures will find music, theater, museums and more just a few minutes away in Portland.
 And for those whose vacation is not complete without some power shopping, Portland abounds with owner-operated shops, galleries and boutiques filled with fashions, supplies and objects d’art you simply won’t find elsewhere.
 There is so much here, you may run out of time before you run out of things to do.
 But make sure you save time for plenty of serene relaxation right here on Crescent Beach.

 Location & Directions